What are The Main Features of Trekking in Nepal

 Another typical Nepali food is thakali khana which includes rice, lentil soup, vegetables, and pickle of fermented vegetables.
 This food item is the daily meals of Thakali ethnic community living around Thakkhola of Manang-Mustang Region.
 This is popular not only in the country but in the countries where Nepali people have migrated.

-Nowadays, home stay services are introduced in Nepal in almost every community.
+Nowadays, home stay services are introduce in Nepal in almost every community.
 Home stay trekking is famous for typical food items and unique hospitality.
 Due to varieties of ethnic communities, you can taste a typical food item of the respective ethnic community.

 Trekking in Nepal vs trekking in other countries